 Today, You don’t have to risk your live to hear Mother Siberia’s side of the story.
 In fact you can still get a superficial view in a haste which means 10 or more days and nights straight and in relative comfort, where shower, in any style is considered beyond comfort zone on the trans-siberian train.
 All considered, it’s a small price to pay to retrace step by step, literally, the historically documented and hearsays of nature’s hostility and human miseries.
 What overlooked is nature’s hospitality.

-Instead of minus 50’C or worst, in a stop near OMSK, I fell into an inferno when stepping off the train.
-And a digital display overhead assured me that it wasn’t an illusion, it was actually an inferno with 37’C. Now I finally understand the old Chinese saying, after all these years: It’s better without the book when you are to learn the truth.
+Instead of 50’C below zero or worst, in a stop near OMSK, I fell into an inferno when stepping off the train.
+And a digital display overhead assured me that it wasn’t an illusion, it was actually an inferno with 37’C. Now I finally understand the old Chinese saying, after all these years: Be critical on the books.
+It’s better without the book when you are to learn the truth.

-Osmk was the place where action coalesced during the 1st World War.
+Osmk was the place where the most unlikely action coalesced during the 1st World War.
 Imperial Russia was in the blink of total collapse when the imperial force was not only facing the onslaught of German forces but also resisting Lenin’s revolutionary force.
 United stated, Britain and western powers supported the Russia’s monarch by sending, under cover, a jointed expeditionary force to back up the Czar from the Russia east.
-The coalition force is a most unlikely political cocktail: U.S., Britain, Poland, China and Canada among others.
+The coalition force is a most unthinkable political cocktail: U.S., Britain, Poland, China and other Asian nationals among others.
 The Czechs controlled most of the Trans-Siberian railway.
 Most Russian people nowadays don’t know about it or not taught in their schools.
 Only the end result of the war was praised and Russia, now, then Soviet Union moved on to influence the world, and in a diminishing dosage after 1989.

 A Mosaic the size of…